sermon: God's Sense of Justice

 Again, God informed.
 Cain disobeyed.
 God judged.
 The pattern is followed.
 So it was Cain then, representing mankind, who was unjustly angry at God's judgment.
 In his eyes, he had become victimized by God.
 Thus we already see two patterns developing.
 First, God lets mankind know what He expects.
 His expectation is not even to the level of the New Covenant.
 At most it is the level of the Old Covenant.
 Secondly, mankind disobeys, and then feels unjustly treated in God's judgment.

-Romans 1:18-20 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold [or suppress] the truth in unrighteousness; Because that which may be known of God is manifest in them [or to them]; for God has showed it unto them.
-For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse.
+Romans 1:18-20 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness, because what may be known of God is manifest in them [or to them], for God has shown it to them.
+For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse.

 I chose these verses because even though all mankind is caught within Paul's statements here in Romans 1, they are primarily aimed at the supposedly uninformed Gentiles.
 Did you see what God said?
 This is aimed at the Gentiles.
 "They suppress the truth in unrighteousness."
-How can you suppress something that you don't know?
-The very fact that they are able to suppress truth shows that there are people who know the truth, but they don't deliver that truth to other people maybe in detail, and God's truth is suppressed.
+How can you suppress something that you do not know?
+The very fact that they are able to suppress truth shows that there are people who know the truth, but they do not deliver that truth to other people maybe in detail, and God's truth is suppressed.

-Not only that, verse 19 says: "That which may be known of God is manifest [is evident] to them, for God has showed it unto them."
+Not only that, verse 19 says: "what may be known of God is manifest [is evident] to them, for God has shown it to them."
 This begins to get God directly involved in the instruction, and the instruction is primarily about the creation.
 God is shown here bringing it to the Gentiles' knowledge.
 They therefore have the opportunity then to suppress it.
 He gives them insight into His creation from which they ought to be able to think without any difficulty at all that there is a God in heaven who is Creator, and to whom they have to answer.

 Paul reaches the conclusion that nobody, anywhere, at any time in history, is able to righteously accuse God of not giving them enough light to meet His judgment.
 So from the time of Adam and Eve on, Paul was saying that people have had enough for them to understand that there is a God to whom they are under obligation in terms of obedience.
 Even from observation of the creation there is enough there to hold them guilty.
 Everybody is under obligation to obey the Creator.

-Is it fair that God should be accused because men don't stop to think on these things?
-If He's made it available, and they don't think on them, and they don't make use of it, whose fault is that?
+Is it fair that God should be accused because men do not stop to think on these things?
+If He has made it available, and they do not think on them, and they do not make use of it, whose fault is that?
 God is clear of any accusation, because He has made these things available.
-It's man's fault, but man's nature has the proclivity to turn himself into a victim.
+It is man's fault, but man's nature has the proclivity to turn himself into a victim.
 If he is cast in that light as the victim, then you see, he is clear in his own eyes, and it's God's fault.
 How nicely human nature turns the tables.
 Really interesting.

 After giving this list of all of these horrible sins, he says of those committing them:

-Romans 1:32 Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same but have pleasure in them that do them.
+Romans 1:32 Who, knowing the righteous judgment of God, that those who commit such things are deserving of death, not only do the same but also approve of those who practice them.

-That's pretty clear.
+That is pretty clear.
 They know the judgment of God.
-Let's continue on in Romans 2.
+Let us continue on in Romans 2.

-Romans 2:1-2 Therefore, you are inexcusable, O man, whosoever you are that judges: for wherein you judge another, you condemn yourself; for you that judges do the same things.
-But we are sure that the judgment of God is according to truth against them which commit such things.
+Romans 2:1-2 Therefore you are inexcusable, O man, whoever you are who judge, for in whatever you judge another you condemn yourself; for you who judge practice the same things.
+But we know that the judgment of God is according to truth against those who practice such things.

 Paul has shifted gears here, and he is now addressing the self-righteous moralistic Jews who are always finding fault with everybody else's behavior.
 He charges them with being inexcusable in what they do, because they have received far more light than the Gentiles, and yet they still sin.

-Romans 2:11 There is no respect of persons with God.
+Romans 2:11 There is no partiality with God.

 Whether the Gentiles or the Jews understood the certainty of God's judgment at all, His judgment is according to truth regardless of who is doing the sinning.
 Wealth, rank, office, gender, appearance, ethnicity will not sway God one inch.
 God executes righteous judgment according to character and conduct always, forever and ever.
 There is no respect of persons with God.

-Romans 2:12-16 For as many as have sinned without law [apart from the law] shall also perish without law: and as many as have sinned in the law shall be judged by the law; (For not the hearers of the law are just before God, but the doers of the law shall be justified.
-For when the Gentiles, which have not the law do by nature the things contained in the law, these, having not the law, are a law unto themselves: Which show the work of the law written in their hearts, their conscience also bearing witness, and their thought the mean while accusing or else excusing one another;) In the day when God shall judge the secrets of men by Jesus Christ according to my gospel.
+Romans 2:12-16 For as many as have sinned without law [apart from the law] will also perish without law, and as many as have sinned in the law will be judged by the law (for not the hearers of the law are just in the sight of God, but the doers of the law will be justified; for when the Gentiles, who do not have the law, by nature do the things in the law, these, although not having the law, are a law to themselves, who show the work of the law written in their hearts, their conscience also bearing witness, and between themselves their thoughts accusing or else excusing them) in the day when God will judge the secrets of men by Jesus Christ, according to my gospel.

 The inference that is made to "law" in verses 12 and 13 is to the divine law that is primarily the Torah, and those "without law" are the Gentiles.
 What Paul means here is God never gave it to them in a codified form in the way that He gave it to the Israelitish people.
 Those "in the law" are the Jews, and Paul is showing that God takes into consideration what a person has been given, and that is why it is a bad idea to do any judging.

-Let's continue on this thought for just a minute.
-We're going to turn to Luke 12:45-48.
+Let us continue on this thought for just a minute.
+We are going to turn to Luke 12.
 I just want to pick up a principle here.

 Think of this in terms of the Jews there in Romans 2.
 Think of this in terms of you who certainly ought to be much better informed than the Jews that Paul was speaking of there in Romans 2, because he was speaking of those who were unconverted but still had access to the law, because in its codified form it had been given to them from God.

-Luke 12:47-48 ...and prepared not himself, neither did according to his will, shall be beaten with many stripes.
-But he that knew not [the Gentiles; they didn't get it in a codified form.], and did commit things worthy of stripes, shall be beaten with few stripes.
-For unto whomsoever much is given, of him shall be much required: and to whom men have committed much, of him they will ask the more.
+Luke 12:47-48 . . . and did not prepare himself or do according to his will, shall be beaten with many stripes.
+But he who did not know [the Gentiles; they did not get it in a codified form.], yet committed things deserving of stripes, shall be beaten with few.
+For everyone to whom much is given, from him much more will be required; and to whom has been committed, of him they will ask the more."